 Let’s break that down by terminology.

-Critical JavaScripts: JavaScripts which are necessary to load during optimized critical rendering.
+Critical JavaScripts: JavaScripts that are necessary to load during optimized critical rendering.

 Non-critical JavaScripts: Those JS that can wait to load until the first meaningful content (the first paint) of the webpage has loaded.

-Inline Delivery: Inline delivery refers to load a resource (in this case JS) within the HTML code instead of calling/importing that separately.
+Inline Delivery: Inline delivery refers to loading a resource (in this case JS) within the HTML code instead of calling/importing that separately.

 We’ll discuss that in the next section with other reasons why you should Defer JavaScript Parsing.